We ♥ book clubs!

 The Library is here to help your book discussion group find multiple copies of the books you’re reading—and to keep literary discussion thriving in our valley.

-- Three: Still didn’t find it, or didn’t find enough copies?
-We may still be able to get it for you.
+- Didn’t find what you were looking for (title, number of copies, formats, etc.)?
+We may be able to get it from other Colorado libraries!
 Fill out our Book Club Request Form and we’ll work to obtain what you need.
-If we weren’t successful, or if we have questions, we’ll follow up with you!
+If we weren’t successful, or if we have questions, we’ll follow up with you.

 - Planning ahead.
 Pick your future titles at least three months in advance.

-- Steering clear of bestsellers due to high demand — or wait until the buzz dies down.
+- Steering clear of bestsellers due to high demand — or waiting until the buzz dies down.